service84-io/feature-flag-default-value/README.md

 https://mvnrepository.com/artifact/io.service84.library/featureflagdefaultvalue

 ### Dependencies
-This library has no dependencies.
+This library has a compile-time and run-time dependency on the following libraries, versions are (built-tested)

+    org.springframework:spring-context:(5.0.0.RELEASE-5.3.3)

 ## Build
 This is a Java 11 project that builds best with Gradle 6.3